 But if it’s not their main residential home and they later sell it, they need to pay capital gains tax on any profit.

 This should be based on the market value of the property when you gave it to them.

 Selling expensive possessions and insurance

-If you own a high-value item, you might have it listed on your contents insurance policy.
-If you decide to sell it, remember to remove the it from the policy.
+If you decide to sell it, remember to remove it from the policy.

-Cover for expensive items could raise your home insurance cost, so removing it after you sell could help keep it down.
+Cover for expensive items could raise your home insurance costs, so removing it after you sell could help keep it down.